If you’ve been wondering how long does it take to build a tiny house on wheels, you’re at the right place.

 This is something that you have to decide for yourself according to your own situation, what you value most, and what you currently have to work with.

-If you have a high paying job, then maybe it makes more sense to stay focused on that job while hiring contractors to do majority of the work for you or maybe even just buying a completed tiny house from Tumbleweed, Tiny Happy Homes, or any of the tiny houses for sale listed here.
+If you have a high paying job, then maybe it makes more sense to stay focused on that job while hiring contractors to do majority of the work for you or maybe even just buying a completed tiny house from a builder or any of the tiny houses for sale listed here.

 If you don’t have the money, maybe you have the time?
 In that case, it makes more sense to consider doing it yourself.
 Especially if you already have the construction experience or are highly motivated to learn because you’ll save lots of your $ in labor while learning a lot, too.